Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2021-6-24-2021-Spring-Recommended-Presentations-by-Editorial-Board.md

 We are delighted to announce the 2021 Spring Recommended Presentations by Editorial Board.

-Congratulations to all the award winners.
+Congratulations to all the recommended authors.

 ---